 What about noise?

-While controls have been implemented to reduce any external noise emissions as far as possible,local residents are likely to hear a loud noise at the time of the demolition, for a few seconds.
+As Unit 8 of Boiler House 4 has been demolished, the amount of explosives required to demolish Unit 7 is expected to be less than used in the first activity in November.
+However, regardless of this and while controls have been implemented to reduce any external noise emissions as far as possible,local residents are likely to hear a loud noise at the time of the demolition, for a few seconds.
 This is unavoidable, given the size of the structure, and the nature and placement of the explosive charges necessary to safely effect a controlled collapse.

 What about dust?

-The safety of workers and the surrounding communities is the primary concern so the demolition will be carried out when weather conditions are favourable so as to reduce the noise emissions and the dispersion of dust as far as possible.
+The safety of workers and the surrounding communities is the primary concern so the demolition will be carried out when weather conditions are favourable so as to reduce the noise emissions and dispersion of dust as far as possible.

-Further, Delta will install dust mitigation measures around the blast site using a combination of pre-wetting down, and boosted pressure pipe with sprays reaching about 30 metres high around the base of each boiler house.
+Further, Delta will install dust mitigation measures around the blast site using a combination of pre-wetting down, and boosted pressure pipe with sprays reaching about 30 metres high around the base of each Boiler House.

 As the demolition event will only be carried out in favourable weather conditions, it is likely that the date for the demolition of the boilers will only be able to be announced close to demolition.